56 Different Types of Ants in Louisiana

 It is often confused with Camponotus pennsylvanicus, but it has a yellow abdomen and hind tarsi compared to the black hind tarsi of C.pennsylvanicus.

-These types of ants in Louisiana are usually found nesting under rocks, logs, or bricks and can be identified by their large size.
+These ants in Louisiana are usually found nesting under rocks, logs, or bricks and can be identified by their large size.

 They have been known to nest around homes where they can find moisture or food sources such as pet food, garbage cans, or compost piles.